Amazon Expedition, 2017

 On the basis of range, and my photos, Fiona confirmed it as a White-footed Climbing Mouse, Rhipidomys leucodactylus.

-Batting produced a Greater Fishing Bat, lot of carollia bats and one new bat, the lovely little Silver Fruit-eating Bat, Artibeus glaucus, a lifer for just about everyone.
+Batting produced a Greater Fishing Bat, lot of carollia bats and one new bat, the lovely little Gervais’s Fruit-eating Bat, Dermanura cinerea, that we originally identified as a Silver Fruit-eating Bat (D. glauca) a species which is apparently out of range.

 But the bat guys had not restricted themselves to chiroptera.
 In true Jose Gabriel fashion, he had also grabbed a Four-eyed Opossum and only gotten bitten a little bit. the Grey Four-eyed Opossums have now been split and this seems most likely to have been a Pebas Four-eyed Opossum.

 The animal put on an impressive display of swimming when we released it on the river bank perhaps anxious to get away after we’d ogled its forked penis.